zainkhalid08/reminders/readme.md

 			name email message
 			mail is sent
-			if any of the 3 quantity is presnet it is shown
+			if any of the 3 quantity is presnet it is shown AUTOMATED
+	* only mail sending and redirect back of feedback is left.

 # CODE DOCUMENTATION
 1. views/partials : where front end partials are kept